pptr3/EAlchemistPlugin/README.md

 * Wait the loading of the new workspace.

 #### Create New Alchemist Project
-* Once you have ran the plug-in go to File -> New -> Project... -> Alchemist (if you don't see it, check the box "Show All Wizards.") -> `Alchemist Project`
+* Once you have ran the plug-in go, to File -> New -> Project... -> Alchemist (if you don't see it, check the box "Show All Wizards.") -> `Alchemist Project`
 * Click Next
 * If a Confirm Enablement window appears, just press Ok
 * Insert the name of the project